Lowndes County, Mississippi

 Lowndes County is a county on the eastern border of the U.S. state of Mississippi.
-As of the 2020 United States Census, the population was 58,879.
+As of the 2020 United States census, the population was 58,879.
 Its county seat is Columbus.
-The county is named for U.S. Congressman and slave owner William Jones Lowndes.
+The county is named for U.S. Congressman William Jones Lowndes.

 Lowndes County comprises the Columbus, MS Micropolitan Statistical Area.
 Since the late 20th century, it has been designated as one of three counties in the Golden Triangle region of the state.

 History

 This upland area was settled by European Americans who wanted to develop cotton plantations to produce what became the largest commodity crop in the state.

 In the period from 1877 to 1950, Lowndes County had 19 documented lynchings of African Americans, third to Carroll and Leflore counties, which had 29 and 48, respectively.
 This form of racial terrorism was at its height in the decades around the turn of the 20th century, which followed the state's disenfranchisement of most blacks in 1890 through creating barriers to voter registration.